opendatalab-no/opendatalab-no.github.io/_research/810-semanticsearch.md

 Ontology provides explicit formal specifications of the concepts and relations in a domain and facilitates common understanding and knowledge sharing.
 An ontology defines a common vocabulary and the relationships among the concepts.

 The idea of ontology-based semantic search for open data can be described as follows.
 The published datasets are tagged with concepts from a well-defined ontology.
 Such tags can be defined using metadata.
-The semantic search is then based on the sematic similarity between the search terms and the concepts annotated for the datasets.
+The semantic search is then based on the semantic similarity between the search terms and the concepts annotated for the datasets.
 Preliminary results from experiments have indicated that semantic search based on ontologies is a promising approach to increase search quality and efficiency.